-The Student Attendance Subcommittee report highlights the significant increase in chronic absenteeism, particularly following the COVID-19 pandemic, and explores the various causes and impacts of student absences.
+The Student Attendance Subcommittee report highlights the significant increase in absenteeism, particularly following the COVID-19 pandemic, and explores the various causes and impacts of student absences.
 It emphasizes that regular school attendance is crucial for academic success, student well-being, and workforce development, while chronic absenteeism contributes to lower educational attainment, reduced earning potential, and higher social costs.
 The report addresses the key causes of absenteeism, including physical and mental health issues, socio-economic challenges, and the learning environment.
-It focuses on specific topics such as acute illnesses and chronic conditions like asthma and diabetes, which are leading causes of absences, and mental health issues like anxiety and depression that are significant contributors to chronic absenteeism.
+It focuses on specific topics such as acute illnesses and chronic conditions like asthma and diabetes, which are leading causes of absences, and mental health issues like anxiety and depression that are significant contributors to absenteeism.
 The cumulative effect of school-related and health-related absences negatively impacts academic performance, increasing the risk of grade retention and dropping out of school.
 Issues like homelessness, food insecurity, transportation challenges, and family responsibilities (e.g., caregiving or working to support the household) also drive absenteeism.
 Students from low-income families are more likely to face these barriers, leading to frequent absences.

 In addition to addressing the key causes of absenteeism, the report offers a comprehensive examination of strategies to mitigate these factors.
+Research shows that access to quality childcare (pre-school) can establish early school attendance rituals that carry over into the early school grades.
 Schools can use early warning systems to identify at-risk students and intervene with personalized outreach, counseling, and support.
 Schools can partner with health services to offer on-site and telehealth options for managing chronic conditions and provide mental health support for students facing emotional challenges.
 Increasing parent communication, offering attendance-related workshops, and working with local agencies and nonprofits to provide essential resources are vital to reducing absenteeism.
 Also, schools and communities can implement attendance incentive programs for regular or improved attendance.
 Promoting a positive and inclusive school climate through anti-bullying programs, social-emotional learning, and fostering a sense of belonging are critical to keeping students engaged and attending school regularly.